 First, here are some interesting industry statistics and company valuation tips:

 Private engineering firms are a typical professional service business.
-There are some 58,300 engineering firms classified under SIC code 8711 and NAICS 54133 in the US.
+Moreover, there are some 58,300 engineering firms classified under SIC code 8711 and NAICS 54133 in the US.
 But fewer than 8% have more than 25 employees.

 The engineering consulting industry as a whole generates over $208B in annual revenues.
 Yet the average engineering company does about $3.5M in gross revenues annually and employs a staff of 17.
-Revenue per employee is about $211,000.
+And revenue per employee is about $211,000.

 Privately owned engineering companies fall under a range of disciplines.
 Here are the most common ones: